James R. Malone, Jr.

 In addition to providing representation in active tax controversy matters, Mr. Malone provides compliance advice on federal, state, and local tax issues to clients across a broad array of industries, including health care, hospitality, retail, financial services, commercial construction, manufacturing, and professional services.

 Mr. Malone is a member of the Tax Council of the Philadelphia Bar Association and of the State and Local Tax Committee of the Philadelphia Bar Association’s Tax Section.
-He is also active in the Tax Section of the American Bar Association, where he has contributed to policy comment projects on the new partnership audit procedures and other matters as a member of the Administrative Practice Committee.
+He is also active in the Tax Section of the American Bar Association, where he has contributed to policy comment projects as a member of the Administrative Practice Committee.
+Recently, he contributed to the ABA Tax Section’s September 2017 comment letter on the proposed regulations for the new partnership audit regime.
+Mr. Malone’s contributions focused on the regulations addressing the partnership representative’s role.
 Mr. Malone provides regular commentary on federal, state and local tax matters on his blog, Tax Controversy Posts.

 Mr. Malone also represents clients in Commercial Litigation matters, and has extensive experience as an appellate advocate.

 Prior to joining Post & Schell, Mr. Malone was the principal and founder of an independent law firm focused on tax controversies and related litigation.

 © 2017 Post & Schell, P.C.
 All Rights Reserved.